marvix/Vulcano/readme.md

 ```

 ## Default Login User
-This boilerplate have a default admin user with the credentials
+This boilerplate have a default admin user and normal user with the credentials
-- Login: admin@admin.com
+- Login: admin@vulcano.com
 - Password: admin1234

+and

+- Login: user@vulcano.com
+- Password: user1234

 ## Internalization